neo4j/graph-data-science-client/README.md

 # gdsclient

-This repo hosts the sources for `gdsclient`, a Python wrapper API for operating and working with the [Neo4j Graph Data Science library](https://github.com/neo4j/graph-data-science).
+This repo hosts the sources for `gdsclient`, a Python wrapper API for operating and working with the [Neo4j Graph Data Science (GDS) library](https://github.com/neo4j/graph-data-science). gdsclient enables users to write pure Python code to project graphs, run algorithms, and define and use machine learning pipelines in GDS.
+The API is designed to mimic the GDS Cypher procedure API, but in Python code.
+It abstracts the necessary operation of the Neo4j Python Driver to offer a simpler surface.

+Please leave any feedback as issues on this repository.
+Happy coding!

 ## Installation